AR

 (3) The Commission will take appropriate measures to notify those who may be affected by the Emergency Rule.

-This rule applies in all administrative adjudications conducted by the Commission and describes the process by which the Commission adjudicates appeal petitions challenging decisions of the Department within the jurisdiction of the Commission.
+(a) This rule applies in all administrative adjudications conducted by the Commission and describes the process by which the Commission hears appeal petitions challenging decisions of the Department within the jurisdiction of the Commission.

-(2) A controversy involving expedited proceedings under § 5-204 should be assigned to one (1) Commissioner; and
+(2) A controversy involving an expedited case under § 5-204 should be assigned to one Commissioner; and

 (3) A controversy involving over two hundred fifty thousand dollars ($250,000), exclusive of interest and penalties, should be assigned to all Commissioners sitting en banc.

-(b) A Taxpayer’s authorized representative must have a completed Power of Attorney form on file with the Commission before representing a Taxpayer in an adjudicative proceeding.
+(b) A Taxpayer’s authorized representative must have a completed Power of Attorney form on file with the Commission before representing a Taxpayer in a case.
 The Commission’s form must be used.
-Until a completed Power of Attorney form is filed, the Commission and the Department shall communicate directly with the Taxpayer.

 (c) The Department shall be represented by an authorized representative licensed to practice law in the state of Arkansas.
 The Department is not required to obtain approval from the Commission for substitution of representatives.